-What I didn't know then was that this decision by the Minister for Water was a harbinger of major changes that would spread across the public service over the next ten years putting costs and prices at the forefront of future infrastructure decisions as the capitalist movements that had impacted the UK under Margaret Thatcher and America under Ronald Reagan, reached Australian shores and the public sector.
+What I didn't know then was that this decision by the Minister for Water was a harbinger of major changes that would spread across the public service over the next ten years.
+The full costs of infrastructure were beginning to be identified as the post war boom in building infrastructure transitioned to the management of that infrastructure.
+Continued expansion wasn't sustainable, we didn't have the money.